coracle-social/coracle/README.md

 - [ ] Prevent tabs from re-mounting (or at least re- animating)
 - [ ] Go "back" after adding a note
-- [ ] When the back button is clicked while a modal is open, close the modal instead
-- [ ] uniq is sprinkled all over the place, figure out a better solution for de-duplication
+- [ ] uniq and sortBy are sprinkled all over the place, figure out a better solution
 - [ ] With link/image previews, remove the url from the note body if it's on a separate last line

 Features